-UI Generation: Letting AI Build Your Front End
+UI Generation: Letting AI Shape the Interface

 How Does it Work?

-This approach is powerful because:
+This approach is useful because:

 Building a Weather App Generator